adobe/elixir-styler/README.md

 ### Your first Styling

-Expect the first run to take some time as `Styler` rewrites violations of styles.
-Afterwards, it shouldn't take much longer than a normal mix format.
+**Speed**: Expect the first run to take some time as `Styler` rewrites violations of styles.

+Once styled the first time, future styling formats shouldn't take noticeably more time

-Additionally, two sad situations may happen on your first run:
+**Comments and compilation**: Additionally, two sad situations may happen on your first run:

 * **module compilation breaks** if a reference to an alias is moved to be before the alias's declaration (part of the `StrictModuleLayout` credo rule)
-    - there's nothing for it but to manually fix things, typically by writing out the entire module name where it's referenced before its alias
+    - write out aliases in full when using them before the `alias` block of a module
+    - similarly, write out constant values rather than module directives
-* **comments get put weird places**
+* **comments get put weird places** when module directives are moved
-    - sorry! only our `def`-shortening style is currently aware of comments. that means that they can get a little out of sorts when other rules move things around.
     - manually put them back where you want them, and they shouldn't be moved again
     - feel free to open or +1 an issue in the hopes that we get around to handling this